Aru va`en: A Keeping of the Troth

 The hall was silent.

 I told him of the flock.
-I told him of the disease.
-I told him of the hill, the red sky, the lamb in the Shepherd’s arms, the host gathering below.
+I told him of the fever and the rot.
+I told him of those who harmed and those who lay beneath them, and of the likenesses I could not hold in one shape.
+I told him of the hill, the red sky, the wounded human Shepherd, and the living lamb in his arms.

 When I had finished, I asked for the answer I did not want to hear.